robweber/ha-betabrite-sign/README.md

 __Home Assistant__

 The Home Assistant type is a polling variable that updates on a given interval.
 Data will be updated each time the polling interval is hit and the resulting string sent to the sign, wherever it is used in a message.
 Polling intervals are specified using [cron syntax](https://en.wikipedia.org/wiki/Cron), with a default of every 5 minutes.
 Home Assistant templates are used to format the results directly in Home Assistant.
 Examples of this are shown below.
+Additionally you'll need to specify the url to your Home Assistant instance, and a [long lived access token](https://www.home-assistant.io/docs/authentication/).

 The Home Assistant [Developer Tools](https://www.home-assistant.io/docs/tools/dev-tools/) area should be used to create the template string you need so it can be cut/pasted into the yaml configuration.
 This should get you the exact syntax you need to render your variable in Home Assistant and have the results displayed on the sign.